VK3JST/Track-hold-VFO/README.md

 revealed a couple of minor board faults in the initial run (V1), but these have easy workarounds and the V1 boards are perfectly useable.
 More details will appear shortly, firstly in the upcoming (Nov-Dec 2024) AR magazine, and then here, as a further update to this readme file.
-Also, a V2 PCB will be available soon, with the faults amended, plus some other layour improvements.
+Also, a V2 PCB will be available soon, with the faults amended, plus some other layout improvements.
 If you would like a V1 or a V2 PCB please send me an email: jim.sosnin@gmail.com.

 2. (Earlier, now obsolete)
 If you have an old Arduino Uno module that is not needed for anything else, a minor modification allows it to be used